miszalinski/working-with-me/README.md

 - I jump to solutions before understanding (I'm anxious about delivery)

 **What helps**
-- Ask directly: “You seem tense - what’s going on?”
+- Ask directly: "You seem tense - what’s going on?"
-- Clarify: “Do you want me to listen or problem-solve?”
+- Clarify: "Do you want me to listen or problem-solve?"
-- Push back kindly: “That’s not the right priority right now.”
+- Push back kindly: "That’s not the right priority right now."

 I'm a human, not a management bot.
 I'll get it wrong sometimes.